Niphargusproject/Shrimp_Source1800/README.md

 Shrimp software for Niphargus temperature loggers v1.8

-Works with All Niphargus versions
+Works with all Niphargus versions